ftaylor-io/mago-tag-monitor/GIT_SETUP.md

 This project uses GitHub Actions for automated monitoring.
 When you push to GitHub:

-1. The workflow runs automatically (every 2 hours on schedule)
+1. The workflow runs automatically (twice daily on schedule: 9:15 AM and 6:15 PM São Paulo time)
 2. You can also trigger it manually from the Actions tab
 3. The workflow uses secrets configured in GitHub (not in the code)